Sipaa-Projects/soapine/CONFIG.md

-# Limine configuration file
+# Soapine configuration file

 ## Location of the config file

-Limine scans for a config file on *the boot drive*.
-Every partition on the boot drive is scanned sequentially - first partition first (or, on UEFI, the partition containing the EFI executable of the booted Limine is scanned first), last partition last - for the presence of either a `/limine.cfg`, `/limine/limine.cfg`, `/boot/limine.cfg`, `/boot/limine/limine.cfg`, or a `/EFI/BOOT/limine.cfg` file, in that order.
+Soapine scans for a config file on *the boot drive*.
+Every partition on the boot drive is scanned sequentially - first partition first (or, on UEFI, the partition containing the EFI executable of the booted Soapine is scanned first), last partition last - for the presence of either a `/limine.cfg`, `/limine/limine.cfg`, `/boot/limine.cfg`, `/boot/limine/limine.cfg`, or a `/EFI/BOOT/limine.cfg` file, in that order.

-Once the file is located, Limine will use it as its config file.
+Once the file is located, Soapine will use it as its config file.
 Other possible candidates in subsequent partitions or directories are ignored.

 It is thus imperative that the intended config file is placed in a location that will